 - Manager and employee discuss and confirm employee’s ratings

 Phase 1.
-Setting Goals/Expectations and Development Plan (due August 15)
+Setting Goals and Development Plan (due August 15)

-The Performance Management process begins in the Summer when the employee and manager meet to discuss and establish the employee’s Goals/Expectations and Development Plan.
+The Performance Management process begins in July when the employee and manager meet to discuss and establish the employee’s Goals and Development Plan.
 The timing corresponds to the University’s fiscal year and fits with the academic year activities.
 The objective is for the employee and manager to understand and agree upon what the employee is expected to accomplish over the course of the fiscal/academic year and what development activities the employee will pursue.
 Completion date: August 15.

 - Writing Smarter Goals – for Exempt Staff (PDF-Large) (PDF-Handout) (PowerPoint)

 - Engaging Staff in Goal-Setting — for Supervisors (PDF-Large) (PDF-Handout) (PowerPoint)

 - Sample Goals – for exempt staff (Word)

 - Sample Goals – for non-exempt staff (Word)

 - Goals Worksheet Example – for exempt staff (Word)

 - Goals Worksheet Form – for exempt staff (Word)